Media advisory for webinar on 29 April 2021, 15.00-16.00 CET

 Telephone:+46 8 161 076

 Maria holds a master’s degree and a bachelor’s degree, both from Linköping University, Sweden.
 She took her master’s degree in International and European Relations and her bachelor’s degree in Environmental Science.
 Her research concerns the conditions for international collaboration on climate change after the 2015 Paris Agreement and focuses especially on the roles that the state has, or can have, in global climate governance, and what could shape the state’s role.
-In the Mistra Geopolitics programme, her work is related to Work Package 4, The Interrelationships between Shifting Geopolitical Landscapes and the SDGs.
+In the Mistra Geopolitics programme, her work was related to Work Package 4, The Interrelationships between Shifting Geopolitical Landscapes and the SDGs.
+Maria was active in Phase I of Mistra Geopolitics.

 The study ‘Climate Change as Security Risks: Perception Patterns among UN Climate Conference Participants’ will be published in a peer-reviewed scientific journal and on the Mistra Geopolitics website during the spring 2021.